Gas chromatography

 Gas chromatography is an effective method for separating and calculating the yields of components in a volatile mixture.
 As GC is a highly reliable physical technique for quality control, it is commonly used in the pharmaceutical and petroleum industries.
 One example of the latter is using gas chromatography in CHN(O)S analysis of fuels.

 Gas chromatography can be used to analyze fatty acids and essential oils, which are important in many industries.
-It is also an excellent technique for air quality analysis and detecting environmental pollution, as GC analysis can easily identify the contents of an air sample.
-Other gas analyses (e.g. on fuel and process gases) may also be performed.
+It is also an excellent technique for air quality analysis and for detecting environmental pollution, as GC analysis can easily identify the contents of an air sample.
+Other gas analyses (e.g. on fuel and process gases) can also be performed.

 GC is also prevalent in its use in gas chromatography-mass spectrometry (GC-MS).
 This combined technique operates by passing a sample through the gas chromatograph before the separated components are ionized and analyzed by a mass spectrometer.
-This technique provides more information on the molecular weights of the constituents in the sample and can therefore add an extra dimension to the identification of unknown compounds.
+GC-MS provides more information on the molecular weights of the constituents in the sample and can therefore add an extra dimension to the identification of unknown compounds.

 GC vs HPLC - which method to choose?